barbajs/barba/source/docs/plugins/css/index.md

 # @barba/css

-Barba CSS is a **style helper** that manage you CSS class during transitions.
+Barba CSS is a **style helper** that manage you CSS classes during transitions.

 It is mainly inspired by [Vue.js transitions](https://vuejs.org/v2/guide/transitions.html#Transition-Classes).